JohnOberschelp/StateSort/README.md

 StateSort is a stable hybrid comparison-based sorting algorithm, with O(lg(n)) time complexity and O(n) space complexity.

-In my tests, it runs significantly faster than other sorts, <mark>9% faster</mark> than both std::sort and std::stable_sort sorting one million integers.
+In my tests, it runs significantly faster than other sorts, <mark>9% faster</mark> than both std::sort and std::stable_sort at sorting one million integers.

 ![Race Results](./RaceResults_2024-12-29_12-38.txt.svg)